pbzona/weather-cli/README.md

 Use these options to get custom weather data:

--   `-t, --today` - Gives more information for the daily weather, including the high and low temperatures, humidity, and forecast.
+-   `-d, --daily` - Gives more information for the daily weather, including the high and low temperatures, humidity, and forecast.
+-   `-w, --weekly` - Gets highs, lows, and chance of rain for the upcoming week.
 -   `-r, --rain` - Will it rain today?
 Use this flag to find out.

 ![Powered by Dark